Updated: Sep 5

 A comforter provides reassurance to your child when you are not there with them, which can be great when separation anxiety hits.
 They are only safe to introduce from about 7 months old, should be no bigger than a handkerchief, have no loose parts that can be a choking hazard and should be made from breathable material.
 Some children will take to a comforter straight away and keep it for many years, others will change comfort toys several times as they get older, and some children just won’t take to a comfort toy at all.

 6. Cot or Bed - Safe Sleep Space

 It is best to keep your child in a cot up to about 2.5-3 years of age, as long as it is safe, and they are not climbing out.
 The mattress should be firm, and the cot should be free of any loose objects like blankets, bumpers and pillows.
 A child doesn’t develop impulse control until closer to 3 years of age, so transitioning them before then can cause difficulties around keeping them in bed.

 Read more on the cot to bed transition here.

 7. Night Light

-Night lights are not recommended as the light can negatively impact on sleep.
-However, if you require a night light for night feeds or for a toddler with a genuine fear of the dark, then using a red or orange light is best as it doesn’t block the production of melatonin.
+I wouldn't recommend using a night light under the age of two as it can negatively impact sleep.
+However, if you require a light for night feeds or for a toddler with a genuine fear of the dark, then using a red or orange light is best as it doesn’t block the production of melatonin.